chisui/dakka/thesis/main.md

 Having to know the unique identifier for an Actor to create an Actor reference to it would make composition unfeasible.

 I decided to remove the ability to compose Actor references since it would impose to many restrictions onto the form that Actor references could take.
-Furthermore the usability would be limited anyway.
+Furthermore the usability would be potentially limited.

 Type families created in the process of implementing composition are still useful for other purposes.
 These type families allow type level computation on specific groups of Actors deep inside of an Actor system.